nodejs/node/doc/api/n-api.md

 passed in, the length of the string (in 2-byte code units) is returned.
 - `[in] bufsize`: Size of the destination buffer.
-- `[out] result`: Number of 2-byte code units copied into the buffer including the null terminateor.
+- `[out] result`: Number of 2-byte code units copied into the buffer including the null terminator.
 If the buffer size is insufficient, the string will be truncated including a null terminator.

 Returns `napi_ok` if the API succeeded.
 If a non-String `napi_value`